 - Serves as a liaison between the government and the Alberta Francophone community.

-- Clarifies and represent the needs of the Francophone community within government, in particular with the ministries of Education, Infrastructure, Transportation, Culture and Tourism, Human Services, Health & Wellness, and Intergovernmental, International and Aboriginal Relations.
+- Clarifies and represents the needs of the Francophone community within government, with various ministries and agencies.

 - Represents Francophone Albertans and Alberta in organizations such as conferences of ministers responsible for Francophone affairs.